 WRONG.
 I hated it.
 My children hated it.
 It was such a miserable fit for our family and a disastrous starting place for a child I would later learn was dyslexic.
 By the time I suffered through that curriculum I was ready to quit homeschooling altogether.
 I mean, if I couldn’t make such a fabulous curriculum work, then obviously I wasn’t fit to homeschool, right?

-Of course with time I learned there is not a homeschooling curriculum in the world that is perfect for every child or every mom or every learning style.
+Of course, with time I learned there is not a homeschooling curriculum in the world that is perfect for every child or every mom or every learning style.
 I only wish I had recognized our struggles and been willing to make changes sooner.
 There is no miracle curriculum.
-And while I realize you can’t change curricula like you change your socks, if something isn’t working, sometimes you have to be willing to make adjustments, no matter how “fabulous” the curriculum is supposed to be, who else uses it, or how much you paid for it.
+And -while I realize you can’t change curricula like you change your socks- if something isn’t working, sometimes you have to be willing to make adjustments.
+Ultimately, it doesn’t matter how “fabulous” the curriculum is supposed to be, who else uses it, or how much you paid for it.
+What matters is how well it works for you and your kids.

 Mistake #3: Pushing my kids too early